Letters of the Astrophysical Journal

 We present the discovery of compact, obscured star formation in galaxies at z ~ 0.6 that exhibit 1000 km s–1 outflows.
 Using optical morphologies from the Hubble Space Telescope and infrared photometry from the Wide-field Infrared Survey Explorer, we estimate star formation rate (SFR) surface densities that approach ΣSFR ≈ 3000 M ☉ yr–1 kpc–2, comparable to the Eddington limit from radiation pressure on dust grains.
 We argue that feedback associated with a compact starburst in the form of radiation pressure from massive stars and ram pressure from supernovae and stellar winds is sufficient to produce the high-velocity outflows we observe, without the need to invoke feedback from an active galactic nucleus.

 Diamond-Stanic, Aleksandar M.; Moustakas, John; Tremonti, Christy A.; Coil, Alison L.; and Hickox, Ryan C., "High-Velocity Outflows Without Agn Feedback: Eddington-Limited Star Formation in Compact Massive Galaxies" (2012).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1787.